icyleaf/popcorn/README.md

 Popcorn.to_time("Tue, 20 Jan 2018", formatter: ["%a, %d %b %Y"])              # => Time.new(2018, 7, 23, 10, 11, 22, location: Time::Location::UTC)
 ```

-Also these methods had been inject to Crystal literals, you can call it directly, such like:
+Also these methods had been inject to Crystal literals, you can call it directly, Monkey Patching list:

+- String
+- Int8/Int16/Int32/Int64
+- Float32/Float64
+- Bool
+- Time
+- JSON::Any
+- YAML::Any

 ```crystal
 require "popcorn"